 An ambulance was called, and Walcher was taken to the hospital.
 There he told police his story.

 Fred Walcher was an Austrian who rented a room in the basement of a bar located at 1638 North Halsted Street in Chicago.
 He was an Optician by trade.
 Walcher believed in universal brotherhood and was worried about the state of our civilization.
 His concern had caused him to start a movement for world peace called the "American Industrial Democracy."

-In his statements to police, he said that last night three men had awakened him in his rented room.
-The men told Walcher that they were going to crucify him but that it wouldn't hurt so he didn't put up a fight.
-They led him to the place under the ‘L’ where a cross of varnished 6-inch planks had been prepared.
-He had not been alarmed, until the men took out five metal spikes and a hammer.
+In his statements to police, he said that three men had awakened him in his rented room last night.
+The men told Walcher that they would crucify him but that it wouldn't hurt, so he didn't put up a fight.
+They led him to the place under the 'L' where a cross of varnished 6-inch planks had been prepared.
+He had not been alarmed until the men took out five metal spikes and a hammer.

 Walcher said he had offered no resistance.
 The men nailed Him to the cross, carefully attaching a rope to his limbs so the weight of his body would not tear his flesh.
 They then put a crown of thorns on his head and left.

 Now, at the hospital, police thought that something just didn't smell right.
 Walcher's friends were interviewed, and Walcher was given a lie detector test.

 "I believe that some men who heard him say these things got so worked up they decided to crucify him," another friend claimed.
 "I don't mean they were angry with him—they probably didn't understand that he didn't intend to be the victim."

 The truth (or the closest thing to it) eventually came out, and it was determined that Walcher had orchestrated the whole crucifixion affair as a publicity stunt.
 Walcher wanted to spread the word about his idea for a worldwide peace based on a new world order that was run by the middle class and that peace could be gained by a series of "mental attacks."